-Ear wax too much and ear cups that are too dirty will cause some ear diseases such as otitis media, etc., which are quite dangerous.
-Therefore, I have some ear tips for you in the process of using your headphones to preserve and clean headphones to improve the life of the device as well as protect your own health.
+Ear wax too much and cups that are too dirty will cause some ear diseases such as otitis media, etc., which are quite dangerous.
+Therefore, I have some ear tips for you in the process of using your headphones to preserve and wash your headphones to improve the life of the device as well as protect your own health.

 The Important of Cleaning Headphones Pads

 Music, podcasts, and any other audio you listen to through headphones are your favorite.
 You wouldn’t compromise on sound quality.

 All that is dependent on how to clean headphones and remove the ear dirt and dust.
 You will feel uncomfortable if your headphones are full of ear wax.
 If ear cups have an odor, it can make your ears even more uncomfortable.
 Ear tips: You can increase your comfort by cleaning it.

 Then step, you should use hand sanitizer to clean your hand.